-The Title I regulations that apply to employment discrimination, but that have also been used by courts in an incarcerated person disability discrimination context further define working as a major life activity.
-The regulations keep the original "class or broad range of jobs" standard, though they explain how the standard must be applied in ways that are different from how the standard was applied before the ADA Amendments Act.
-They state: "the determination of whether a person is substantially limited in working is more straightforward and simple than it was prior to the Act."95 The broader category of "major life activity," created by the 2008 Act means that, frequently, even if you cannot show substantial impairment of working, you will be able to show substantial impairment of another major life activity.
-96 Because of this, the major life activity of working will probably be used less frequently.
-Nonetheless, the Title I regulations state that you can show substantial impairment of the major life activity of working by "showing that the impairment substantially limits his or her ability to perform a class of jobs or broad range of jobs in various classes as compared to most people having comparable training, skills, and abilities."97 This standard, while similar to the older standard used by courts, is not meant to be as strict.
-That said, showing substantial impairment in "performing the unique aspects of a single specific job is not sufficient."98 A court may define a class of jobs by looking to the nature of the work (e.g., food service jobs or clerical jobs), or to the job-related requirements (e.g., heavy lifting or driving).99
+The Title I regulations that apply to employment discrimination, and have been used by courts in disability discrimination context for incarcerated people, further define working as a major life activity.
+The regulations keep the original "class or broad range of jobs" standard but explain how the standard must be applied differently.
+They state: "the determination of whether a person is substantially limited in working is more straightforward and simple than it was prior to the Act."96 The broader category of "major life activity," means that even if you cannot show substantial impairment of your ability to work, you will often be able to show substantial impairment of another major life activity.
+Because of this, the major life activity of working will probably be used less frequently.
+Nonetheless, the Title I regulations state that you can show substantial impairment of the major life activity of working by "showing that the impairment substantially limits his or her ability to perform a class of jobs or broad range of jobs in various classes as compared to most people having comparable training, skills, and abilities,"98 This standard, while similar to the older standard used by courts, is less strict.
+That said, showing substantial impairment in "performing the unique aspects of a single specific job is not sufficient."99 A court may define a class of jobs by looking at the nature of the work (e.g., food service jobs or clerical jobs), or at the job-related requirements (e.g., heavy lifting or driving).100

 In the prison context, the "substantially limits" and "major life activities" requirements are not usually a focus in ADA and Section 504 cases.
-If you sue the prison or prison officials, alleging discrimination on the basis of your disability, the case likely will focus on whether you are (1) a "qualified individual with a disability," and (2) whether you were "excluded from participation in or . . denied the benefits of the services, programs, or activities" of the prison, or discriminated against by the prison.
+If you sue the prison or prison officials, alleging discrimination on the basis of your disability, the case likely will focus on whether you are (1) a "qualified individual with a disability," and (2) whether you were "excluded from participation in or . . . denied the benefits of the services, programs, or activities" of the prison, or discriminated against by the prison.
 The next two Sections discuss how courts interpret these questions in your disability discrimination claim.